IML-ViT: Benchmarking Image Manipulation Localization by Vision Transformer: Introduction

 \section{Introduction}

-As multimedia editing technology advances, we increasingly need advanced Image Manipulation Localization(IML) methods to cope with existing tampered images and avoid security threats~\cite{Verdoliva_2020}.
-As shown in Figure \ref{fig:artifact}, this task aims to detect whether images have been modified and to localize the modified regions at the pixel level in a segmentation manner.
-Image manipulation can be generally classified into three types~\cite{Mantra_2019, Verdoliva_2020}: (1)\textit{splicing}: copying a region from an image and pasting it to another image.
-(2)\textit{copy-move}: cloning a region within an image.
-(3)\textit{inpainting}: erasing regions from images and inpaint missing regions with visually plausible contents.
+With the advances in image editing technology like Photoshop, Image Manipulation Localization (IML) methods have become urgent countermeasures to cope with existing tampered images and avoid security threats~\cite{Verdoliva_2020}.
+Effective IML methods play a crucial role in discerning misinformation and have the potential to contribute to the safety of multimedia world.
+As shown in Figure \ref{fig:artifact}, the IML task aims to detect whether images have been modified and to localize the modified regions at the pixel level.
+Image manipulation can be generally classified into three types~\cite{Mantra_2019, Verdoliva_2020}: (1) \textit{splicing}: copying a region from an image and pasting it to another image.
+(2) \textit{copy-move}: cloning a region within an image.
+(3) \textit{inpainting}: erasing regions from images and inpaint missing regions with visually plausible contents.

-As shown in Table \ref{tab:1}, most existing methods for IML tasks greatly benefit from tracing artifacts with various CNN-based feature extractors. ``Artifacts" refer to unique visible traces (as shown in Figure \ref{fig:artifact}) and invisible low-level feature inconsistencies (e.g., noise or high-frequency) resulting from manipulation.
+As shown in Table \ref{tab:1}, most existing methods for IML tasks greatly benefit from tracing artifacts with various CNN-based feature extractors. ``Artifacts" refer to unique visible traces (see Figure \ref{fig:artifact}) and invisible low-level feature inconsistencies (e.g., noise or high-frequency) resulting from manipulation.
 As tampering aims to deceive the audience by creating semantically meaningful and perceptually convincing images, visual traces typically manifest at a non-semantic level, distributed in textures around the manipulated area.
 Additionally, low-level features, like noise inconsistencies introduced by different cameras, can also serve as crucial evidence to reveal manipulated regions within the authentic area.
-Thus, based on previous works, \textit{the key to IML lies in capturing the artifacts by identifying non-semantic visible traces and low-level inconsistencies.}
+Thus, based on previous experiences, \textit{the key to IML lies in capturing the artifacts by identifying non-semantic visible traces and low-level inconsistencies.}

 However, convolution propagates information in a \textit{collective} manner, making CNNs more suitable for semantic-related tasks, such as object detection, rather than tracing non-semantic artifacts that often surround an object.
 Further, to identify low-level inconsistencies, we need to explicitly compare the relationships between different regions.
 But in deeper networks, CNNs may overlook global dependencies~\cite{ERF_2016}, rendering them less effective in capturing differences between regions.
 Given the weaknesses of CNN in non-semantic and long-distance modeling, we ask: \textit{Is there any other optimal backbone for solving IML tasks?}